 The staff and governors at Frogwell Primary School are committed to safeguarding children.
 We have a legal duty to ensure that no child in our care is at risk or at harm, at any time, including the time when they are at school.
-All staff are responsible for being alert to the signs of neglect and abuse and for reporting them to the Safeguarding Team.
+All staff and volunteers are responsible for being alert to the signs of neglect and abuse and for reporting them to the Safeguarding Team.

 THE SAFEGUARDING TEAM AT FROGWELL PRIMARY SCHOOL:

-WHAT IS SAFEGUARDING?
+WHAT IS 'SAFEGUARDING'?

+Safeguarding refers to the whole umbrella of processes we use to protect all children and to provide safe and effective care.
+This includes all procedures designed to prevent harm to a child.
 It can be difficult to accept or understand, but all children can be at risk of harm or abuse.
 Safeguarding legislation and government guidance says that safeguarding means that professionals have a duty to: